 When your PLAB 2 results are available the GMC will contact you via email to give you access to your results.
 Again, these will be under the ‘My Tests’ section of your account.

-You’ll have two years from when you pass your PLAB 2 test to apply.
-You’ll need to provide further evidence of your recent medical experience if you apply after this.
+Once you’ve passed both of your PLAB exams, you’ll be ready to apply for GMC registration.
+Note that you’ll have two years from when you pass your PLAB 2 test to apply.
+If you apply after this, then you’ll need to provide further evidence of your recent medical experience.

 Our PLAB overview has been written as a guide to help you better understand the PLAB exams.
 If you have any questions, please contact our team.